 The PhD in the School of Education and Lifelong learning is a three-year full-time or six year part-time programme providing the opportunity to research a topic in depth and to contribute new knowledge to educational research and practice.
-You will be supervised by two academics from our School or sometimes from other Schools or centres of the University depending on your area of research.
+You will be supervised by two academics from our School, and sometimes in collaboration with supervisors from other Schools or Research Centres in the University, depending on your research focus.
 You will develop your own personalised programme of research training and professional development from a large range of courses available within the University and across our Southeast Network for Social Sciences Doctoral Training Partnership (SeNSS DTP) network.
 Our PhD researchers form a warm and dynamic community and share a spacious workspace in close proximity to other researchers in the school.

 Our PhD programme is available as full-time or part-time study.
 The registration dates are 1 October, 1 February or 1 June.
 We strongly advise applicants to plan to join us in October as the Faculty of Social Sciences training and the School’s seminar programmes run from October to May each year.

-The first year of study (‘probationary period’) must be confirmed within the first twelve months of full time-study (twenty-four months for part-time students), after which data collection can start.
+The first year of study (the ‘probationary period’) must be confirmed within the first twelve months of full time-study (twenty-four months for part-time study), after which doctoral students can proceed to collect data.
 A typical pattern for a full-time programme would therefore consist of one year working with your supervisors to refine your proposal and data collection instruments while acquiring relevant training and understanding of your field, a second year consisting of data collection and analysis, and a final year to draft and finalise your thesis.
 For the part-time programme, the schedule is similar and expanded proportionally to six years.